douglasgreen/news/2025/03/12/en.md

 In a surprising move, the National Institutes of Health (NIH) has decided to terminate or reduce funding for over 40 research grants focused on understanding vaccine hesitancy and improving vaccine uptake.
 This decision comes at a critical time when the United States is experiencing a significant measles outbreak, with over 200 cases reported across multiple states.
 The cuts have raised concerns among public health experts who emphasize the importance of understanding why some individuals are reluctant to vaccinate.
 They argue that such research is crucial for developing strategies to increase vaccination rates and prevent outbreaks of vaccine-preventable diseases.
 The decision aligns with the views of Robert F. Kennedy Jr., the new Health and Human Services Secretary, known for his skepticism towards vaccines.
 As the nation grapples with the measles outbreak, many worry that halting this research could hinder efforts to address vaccine hesitancy and protect public health.

+### New Study Questions Health Benefits of Red Wine Over White

+A recent study has cast doubt on the long-held belief that red wine is healthier than white wine.
+Traditionally, red wine has been praised for its potential to reduce heart disease risk and improve cholesterol levels due to its high content of plant compounds like tannins and resveratrol.
+However, the new research suggests that the health benefits of red wine might not be as significant as once thought, with some exceptions.
+While red wine does contain more beneficial compounds than white wine, the overall health impact is not as clear-cut.
+The study emphasizes that moderate consumption of any wine can be part of a healthy lifestyle, but it is crucial to avoid excessive drinking due to the potential negative health effects.
+This finding encourages wine lovers to enjoy their preferred choice, whether red or white, in moderation.

 ## Society & Culture

+### USDA Ends Local Food Program, Impacting Schools and Farmers

+The U.S. Department of Agriculture (USDA) has decided to end two programs that helped schools and food banks buy food from local farmers.
+These programs, which started during the pandemic, provided over $1 billion in funding.
+The decision affects many schools and food banks that relied on this support to purchase fresh produce and other goods from nearby farms.
+This change is part of a broader effort to reduce government spending and focus on long-term solutions.
+However, the end of these programs raises concerns about the impact on local farmers and the ability of schools to provide nutritious meals to students.
+Many communities are worried about how they will continue to support local agriculture and maintain food security without this funding.

 ## Arts & Entertainment